2020 Gardner–Webb Runnin' Bulldogs football team

-The 2020 Gardner–Webb Runnin' Bulldogs football team represented Gardner–Webb University in the 2020–21 NCAA Division I FCS football season.
-They were led by first-year head coach Tre Lamb and played their home games at Ernest W. Spangler Stadium.
-They were members of the Big South Conference.
+The 2020 Gardner–Webb Runnin' Bulldogs football team represented Gardner–Webb University as a member of the Big South Conference during the 2020–21 NCAA Division I FCS football season.
+Led by first-year head coach Tre Lamb, the Runnin' Bulldogs compiled an overall record of 2–2 with a mark of 0–2 in conference play, tying for fourth place in the Big South.
+Gardner–Webb played home games at Ernest W. Spangler Stadium in Boiling Springs, North Carolina.

-Previous season

-The Runnin' Bulldogs finished the 2019 season 3–9, 1–5 in Big South play to finish in a three-way tie for fifth place.

 Preseason

 Polls

 In June 2020, the Runnin' Bulldogs were predicted to finish sixth in the Big South by a panel of media and head coaches.